 Chinese is unlike Italian or French so different from almost all languages that hardly any word sounds familiar.
 Especially when you are not in a Chinese speaking region and immersed in the language, developing adequate listening skills takes time and is really difficult, so don’t be too hard on yourself.
 It’s quite normal.
 Concentrate on what you know and build on that.
 When you have got time, watch Chinese movies and listen Chinese songs and keep a steady level of Chinese input.

-Apps will shape the future of language learning and have been a major step forward, but the learner still has to make time and deliver the effort to climb up the hill.
-What’s just as important: how to use online learning applications in the right way.
+Apps are reshaping the way we learn foreign languages, but the learner still has to make time and deliver the effort to climb up the hill.
+What’s just as important: how to use online learning applications the right way.
 App developers don’t know your goals and motivation or indeed what’s best for you.
 That’s why apps usually don’t provide much guidance and for instance don’t tell you how, when, how often and with which expectations to use them.

 When I knew a couple of hundred characters, I reckoned it was time to read “红红的柿子树” (“honghong de shizishu”/ “red persimmon tree”), a children’s book a Chinese friend gave me.